2018–19 School Year

 Parents are involved in the program:

 - Parent nights occurred at least four times a year in most centers, providing parent education and activities that involved the entire family.

 Community Needs Assessment

 |wdt_ID||School Districts||Estimate Eligible||Head Start & ECEAP Slots||#Unserved Eligible||% Served 3 & 4 year olds|

 Review and Audit Statement

-Federal Head Start Monitoring Review: The Head Start five year grant began on November 1, 2015.
-The April 30 - May 4, 2018 Head Start Review found two areas of noncompliance focused on reporting procedures regarding Active Supervision of children.
-Policies, procedures, and forms were updated and staff were retrained.
-One area of concern was for being under-enrolled due to a staffing shortage.
-A comprehensive Enrollment Plan was implemented that focused on hiring and retaining staff.
+Federal Head Start Monitoring Review: The April 30 - May 4, 2018 Head Start Review found two areas of noncompliance focused on reporting procedures regarding Active Supervision of children and maintain full enrollment.
+Both have been corrected.

 Our Program's History

 The federal Head Start program began in 1965 as a part of President Johnson’s “War on Poverty.”
 It successfully provides a comprehensive early childhood program where children receive education, health, nutrition, and mental health services.
 The program operates with shared decision-making and meaningful involvement by families.

 Our program also provides Early Childhood Education & Assistance Program (ECEAP) services funded by the Department of Children, Youth, & Families.